ISISComputingGroup/ibex_developers_manual/Beckhoff.md

 This is currently being run on the ndw1926 node on Jenkins.
 A quirk of using this DCOM interface is that the Jenkins slave must be run as an interactive user and thus not as a service.
 To do this there is a bat file that should run on startup inside `C:\Users\ibexbuilder\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`.

+## Networking
+Beckhoffs are connected to NDX machines via private networks, in much the same way as the Galils.
+By convention Beckhoffs live in the `192.168.1.22X` range.

 ## IOC(s)

 There are currently two IOCs that we have to communicate with Beckhoffs.